ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Experiments

+As mentioned above, the \WikiHop development set had consistency between facts and annotated documents.
+To determine whether multiple documents are required to reason the question, we split our models into five categories as follows.
+In each category, all three annotators annotated: (1) \emph{requires multiple documents} and \emph{follows fact}; (2) \emph{requires single document} and \emph{follows fact}; (3) \emph{requires multiple documents} and \emph{likely follows fact}; (4) \emph{requires single document} and \emph{likely follows fact}; (5) \emph{not follows} is not given.
 The performance of our model is presented in Table~\ref{tab:wikihop-sub-ana}.
-We observe that our model presents the best performance 74.9\% in the samples which follow the facts and require the multiple passages.
-This phenomenon proves the model’s effectiveness in pure multi-hop MRC task.
-Then, the second-best result 74.0\% presents in the samples following the facts and requiring the single document, which supports that our model is also effective in single-passage MRC task.
-Further, we figure that the authenticity can seriously impact the accuracy of our prediction, those categories may not follow the fact suffer from the worse results, \ie 71.4\%, 71.4\%, 71.5\%, respectively, in the groups of ``likely follows the fact (one-document and multi-documents)'' and ``not follows'' is not given.
-The same analyzation is infeasible in the development set of \MedHop, since the document complexity and number of documents per sample are significantly larger compared to the \WikiHop \cite{qan}.
+We observe that \crname had the best performance of 74.9\% in the samples which follow the facts and require multiple passages.
+This phenomenon proves the effectiveness of the model in pure multi-hop MRC tasks.
+It achieved the second-best result of 74.0\% in samples following the facts and requiring a single document, which supports that \crname is also effective in single-passage MRC tasks.
+Further, we believe that authenticity can seriously impact the accuracy of our prediction.
+The categories associated with \emph{may not follow the fact} achieved the worse results, of 71.4\%, 71.4\%, and 71.5\%, respectively, in the groups of \emph{likely follows the fact (single document} and \emph{multiple documents)} and \emph{``not follows'' is not given}.
+The same analysis is infeasible in the development set of \MedHop since the document complexity and the number of documents per sample are significantly larger.